 According to Holm, there are various operational concerns when it comes to scrubbers as they have not established themselves as a proven technology on large two-stroke diesel engines used across Maersk’s fleet.

 “We do not believe that the open loop scrubber system is actually gonna be a solution.
 It might be a short-term solution, and then, very quickly, the shipping world will be forced to switch to a closed-loop system, which requires a completely different calculation, taking into account the issues such as infrastructure and cost,” Holm explained.

 Another issue raised with respect to scrubber technology is the lack of a level playing field.

 “We feel that the scrubber technology potentially allows for an open door for different operators to maybe opt not to run their scrubbers when outside the port limits.
 We think that there will be major issues when it comes to compliance and enforcement of the regulations,” he added.

-Referring to the solutions being pursued by Maersk and major shipping carriers in order to become compliant with the new sulfur cap, Holm said that those would probably be 0.5 % blended fuel oil and marine gasoil-based solutions for tanker owners with smaller ships.
+Referring to the solutions being pursued by Maersk and major shipping carriers in order to become compliant with the new sulphur cap, Holm said that those would probably be 0.5 % blended fuel oil and marine gasoil-based solutions for tanker owners with smaller ships.